Available Original Artwork

 During his years on the frontier, Bridger was known for his ability to talk his way out of trouble and his friendly relations with Native Americans.
 He was described as tall and muscular by his contemporaries and was considered a shrewd, honest, and brave man.
 Although he had a reputation for being an exceptional mountain guide he was also known as an entertaining man who liked to laugh and tell “tall tales” about his adventures.
 Bridger’s stories painted a vivid picture of the West and inspired thousands of people to explore and migrate to the region.

-"Prairie Sentinel” 24” x 18” Original Oil.
+"Prairie Sentinel” 24” x 18” Original Oil

 (American Narratives Series)